prebuild/prebuild/README.md

-  --upload      -u  [gh-token]  (upload prebuilds to github) --upload-all  -u  [gh-token]  (upload all files from ./prebuilds folder to github) --preinstall  -i  script      (run this script before prebuilding) --path        -p  path        (make a prebuild here) --include-regex               (regex to match files that will be distributed [default: '\.node$']) --libc                        (use provided libc rather than system default)
+  --upload      -u  [gh-token]  (upload prebuilds to github) --upload-all  -u  [gh-token]  (upload all files from ./prebuilds folder to github) --preinstall  -i  script      (run this script before prebuilding) --prepack     -c  script      (run this script before packing, can be used to codesign) --path        -p  path        (make a prebuild here) --include-regex               (regex to match files that will be distributed [default: '\.node$']) --libc                        (use provided libc rather than system default)